 These usage problems apply equally well to the educational community.
-Computing techniques have become important in a wide range of disciplines, and high-quality commercial and academic codes are available.
-Instructors must however devote time to teaching students esoteric operating system details.
+Computing techniques have become important in a wide range of disciplines and high-quality commercial and academic codes are available.
+Instructors must, however, devote time to teaching students esoteric operating system details.
 The limited student-instructor interaction time would be better spent teaching the students about the different computational techniques that are available, the appropriate problem domain for each technique, and the actual business of solving problems with the correct application.
 Matlab is a well known portal to areas like linear algebra and signal processing and illustrates some of the basic ideas, which Web portals try to generalize [11].

-One solution that computing centers have chosen in order to simplify access is the development of computational web portals.
+One solution that computing centers have chosen in order to simplify access is the development of computational Web portals.
 Typically these can be grouped as either system portals or application portals.
-The former are geared toward assisting users remotely login to and use general resources at the computing center through a browser interface, and the latter are more specialized browser portals devoted to particular codes.
-Typical services provided by system portals include
+The former are geared toward assisting users to remotely login and use general resources at the computing center through a browser interface.
+The latter are more specialized browser portals devoted to particular codes.
+Typical services provided by system portals include:

-- 1. Secure login, access control and authorization
+- (1) secure login, access control and authorization; - (2) information services describing available host computers and applications;

-- 2. Information services describing available host computers and applications
+Figure 3.
+Gateway's 'welcome page' provides an entry point for users and administrators.

-- 3. Job submission and monitoring
+- (3) job submission and monitoring;

-- 4. File transfer
+- (4) file transfer;

-- 5. Remote file access and manipulation
+- (5) remote file access and manipulation; and

-- 6. Session archiving.
+- (6) session archiving.

-By session archiving, we refer to the ability of the user to revisit old sessions, edit the parameters of that session, and resubmit that job.
-A simple interface for a session archive is shown in fig. 4.
+By session archiving, we refer to the ability of the user to revisit old sessions, edit the parameters of that session and resubmit that job.
+A simple interface for a session archive is shown in Figure 4.
 Application portals might provide all of these services plus additional services specific to the code, such as input file creation.

-We have developed a system portal, called Gateway [12,13,14], for the Department of Defense's High Performance Computing Modernization Program.
-Several similar projects are under development at many computing centers, and descriptions and additional references may be found at the Grid Computing Environments web site [15].
+We have developed a system portal, called Gateway [12-14], for the Department of Defense's High Performance Computing Modernization Program.
+Several similar projects are under development at many computing centers, and descriptions and additional references may be found at the Grid Computing Environments Web site [15].